Published at 2021, July 12th

 9 – Use Paper Towels to Absorb Moisture

-Some foods are very sensitive to moisture and rot much faster in humid environments – yes, that’s right, salads are the perfect example.
+Some foods are very sensitive to moisture and rot much faster in humid environments.
+If you are thinking about salad you are 100% right: they are the perfect example of what we’re talking about here.

 10 – Wash Red Fruits With a Few White Vinegar Drops